 The vision for the pavilion was to build a piece of temporary architecture from a modular item with the help of volunteers.
 This constraint impacted upon the design as it had to allow for unskilled people to put it together and as such had to be simple and safe.
 The Pavilion was then to live as a community venue, run with the help of volunteers before it was then dismantled.
-This dismantling would be done by volunteers once again, with the composite elements of the Pavilion returning to where they came (pallets, fruit crates, umbrellas and plants etc) or going on to new uses.
+This dismantling would be done by volunteers once again, with the composite elements of the Pavilion returning to where they came (pallets, fruit crates, shade umbrellas and plants etc) or going on to new uses.

 During the life of the project, volunteers kindly gave their time to helping at events, working in the bar or cafe.
 The on site cafe and bar provided opportunities for young people to gain valuable work experience.